Nujood Ali: Biography

 Nujood Ali was nine when her parents arranged a marriage to Faez Ali Thamer, a man in his thirties.
 Regularly beaten by her in-laws and raped by her husband, Ali escaped on April 2, 2008, two months after the wedding.
-On the advice of her father's second wife, she went directly to court, alone, to seek a divorce.
+On the advice of her uncle's second wife, she went directly to the Yemeni court, alone, to seek a divorce.
 After waiting for half a day, she was noticed by a judge, Mohammed al-Għadha, who took it upon himself to give her temporary refuge, and had both her father and husband taken into custody.

 Shada Nasser agreed to defend Ali free of charge.
 For the lawyer, it was the continuation of a struggle that had begun with the opening of her practice in Sana'a in the 1990s as the first Yemeni law office headed by a woman.
 She built her clientele by offering services to female prisoners.

-Yemeni law at the time didn't set a minimum age for marriage, and families stipulated in the marriage contract that sex with these young brides was forbidden until an undefined time when they are considered "ready."
+Yemeni law at the time did not set a minimum age for marriage, and families stipulated in the marriage contract that sex with these young brides was forbidden until an undefined time when they are considered "ready."
 In court, Nasser argued that Ali’s marriage violated the law, since her husband raped her.
 Ali rejected the judge's proposal that she resume living with her husband after a break of three to five years.
 On April 15, 2008, the court granted her a divorce (and 250 dollars of compensation to her now former husband which he had given at the time of marriage for breaking the contract).

 After the trial, Ali rejoined her family in a suburb of Sana'a.
 She returned to school in the fall of 2008, for the first time since her marriage, with plans to become a lawyer.
 Ali's memoirs, ghostwritten by Delphine Minoui, were published in 2009, and royalties from international sales of the book were intended to pay for her schooling; but she did not attend school regularly.
 Because of negative world press coverage about Yemen resulting from the case, Ali's passport was confiscated in March 2009, and she was prevented from attending the ceremonies for the Women's World Award in Vienna, Austria.
 Media reports also questioned whether proceeds from the book were in fact going to the family.

-In 2010, Ali's family was living in a new two-story residence bought with the help of her French publisher and running a grocery store on the ground floor of the building.
+In 2010, Ali's family moved to a new two-story residence bought with the help of her French publisher and running a grocery store on the ground floor of the building.
 At this time, Ali and her younger sister were attending private school full-time.
 Because the publishers were not able to pay Ali directly under Yemeni law, they agreed to give $1000 a month to her father until she was 18 to provide for her and her education.